 The “Searching for Accessories” screen should automatically pop up once this has occurred.
 The on-screen prompts will then walk you through exactly how to connect your Bluetooth headphones.

 To switch to these wired headphones, you will need to go to your PlayStation’s Settings menu and select “Devices” from the subsequent list.
 From there, select “Audio Devices” and pick the “Output to headphones” option to enable this feature.
-If you use your Playstation 4 to stream media, like Netflix, this may be an option for you.
+If you use your Playstation 4 or 5 to stream media, like Netflix, this may be an option for you.